 I remember the day after Katrina like it was yesterday.
 I was trying to call all of my friends and family that lived along the gulf coast.
 From Mobile, Alabama to Pass Christian, Mississippi to Mid-city, New Orleans, getting any information was maddening.
 I had no way to know what was going on.
 None of us did.
 We were relying on television and whatever info we could scrape off the net.

 We brought 600 pounds of supplies and it was gone in less than 2 days.
 I stayed 1 week.
 I ate my meals at Army National Guard outposts.
 We slept at a friends house that wasn’t too damages.
 Not much was really spoken, most were still too stunned.
 But everyone had a story, mostly of survival, of “getting out”.

 Cell phones were useless and with zero communication with the outside world, we were pretty much on our own.
 Not a whole lot of coordination happening.
 I wonder if social could have helped?

 After 3 days of trying to dig for and salvage anything, the soles of my boots rotted off from the toxic sludge we were walking through.
 I then stepped on a nail and had to get a tetanus.
 I was physically spent.
 The heat was oppressive and the smell at times overwhelming.
 I had done everything I could and I remember thinking, it’s not even close to being close to anything of impact…

 Below is a deck I did of the pics I took and the thoughts associated with them.

-Currently Marc is working with Accenture to raise awareness and drive engagement of the Accenture Interactive brand.
+Currently Marc is working with Accenture to raise awareness and drive engagement of the Accenture Interactive practice.
 Prior to that Marc was the social media practice lead at Ernst and Young, one of the world’s leading professional services organizations.
-Before joining E &Y, Marc was the Digital and Social Media lead for 2 years at Digital Response Marketing Group, a social media and search ...
+Before joining E &Y, Marc was the Digital and Social Media lead for 2 years at Digital Response Marketing Group, a social media and ...

 Social Media Today